user-simon/dandy/docs/pages/basics.rst

       float x = v[0]; // x is 1
       float y = v[1]; // y is 2

-- By default, components in a vector value can also be accessed by name:
+- :doc:`By default <disable_names>`, components in a vector value can also be accessed by name:

   .. code-block:: C